Pages

 more mushrooms

 It is a effective way of remembering what it grows on.
-Mushrooms are quite particular about these matters.
+Mushrooms are quite particular.

 and then with strong light shining through it...